“I was told I would be paralyzed for life. Now I teach others to look beyond the seemingly inevitable.”

 Unraveling the mystery of the mind

 “The subconscious mind records everything in our past,” says Doug.
 “If we’ve had trauma in our life, be it physical or emotional, that’s where the trauma is stored.”

-As Doug explains, each of us has been conditioned to see ourselves in a certain light.
+As he explains, each of us has been conditioned to see ourselves in a certain light.
 Such conditioning governs our performance, our success, even our happiness.
 Recognizing and understanding that conditioning is essential to breaking through and realizing one’s potential.

-“There’s a code in talking to the subconscious mind,” says Doug.
+“There’s a code in talking to the subconscious mind,” he says.
 “What The Trauma Code is doing is deciphering the code, breaking it down and giving it to you so that you can understand how to unlock the code… We’ve taken my story, the adversity that I’ve overcome, and then we’ve married that to the scientific research associated with how the brain works to show how you can achieve the same thing or overcome the adversity in your life.”

 Given the extremity of the obstacles Doug has surmounted, I ask whether he still gets irritated by life’s smaller challenges—getting a cold, having old injuries act up.
 He makes it clear that he’s just as frustrated as the next person when his physical limitations get in the way.
 But because he’s been using what he calls the keys to unlocking the door to his subconscious, he’s in a much better position to assess the situation objectively and make positive choices.

 “I tend to look at how I’m feeling in those particular instances and examine where that feeling is coming from,” he says.
 “Whether I’m actually helping myself get better and stronger or whether I’m hurting myself.”